JaceG/IG-SMS/README.md

 # IG-SMS

-Instagram DM monitor that sends SMS notifications via Twilio.
+Instagram DM monitor that sends SMS notifications via AWS SNS.
 Monitor a specific Instagram DM thread and receive text messages when new messages arrive.

 ## Features

 - Monitor a specific Instagram DM thread via web scraping with Playwright
 - **Remote browser interface** - Log in to Instagram via web UI (accessible from anywhere)
-- Start/stop monitoring via SMS commands
+- Start/stop monitoring via web controls (planned) instead of SMS commands
 - Persistent login session (stay logged in 8-12 hours without re-authentication)
 - Deployable to Render with persistent storage
-- Twilio integration for SMS notifications
+- AWS SNS integration for outbound SMS notifications

-## SMS Commands
+## Notifications

-Send SMS to your configured Twilio number:

-- `START IG` - Start monitoring the configured DM thread
-- `STOP IG` - Stop monitoring (session remains logged in)
-- `STATUS IG` - Check if monitor is currently running
+The app sends outbound SMS notifications to your configured phone number (via AWS SNS) when new Instagram DMs are detected and for important status messages.

 ## Remote Browser Interface